alfem/synology-flickr-folder-uploader/README.md

 # Installation

-I have tested these steps in my DS212j.
-This procedure probably work in many other models.
+I have tested these steps in my DS212j, but this procedure probably work in many other models.

 * Connect via SSH to your Synology NAS